Skip to main content

 Grasses, including the cool-season species in Northeast sod — Kentucky bluegrass, tall fescue, fine fescue, and perennial ryegrass — naturally form partnerships with arbuscular mycorrhizal fungi.
 These fungi colonize the roots and send out a thread-like network that reaches far beyond where the roots themselves can, improving the plant's access to water and nutrients and helping bind the soil.
 For a young lawn trying to establish, that's exactly the biology you want switched on.

-Here's the catch, and it's one of the most consistent findings in soil science: high soil phosphorus suppresses that colonization.
+Here's the catch, and it's one of the most consistent findings in soil and turfgrass science: high soil phosphorus suppresses that colonization.
 Across decades of research — on grasses, row crops, and turf alike — elevated available phosphorus has been shown to reduce mycorrhizal colonization, with the falloff generally beginning once available phosphate climbs into the moderate range (studies often cite reductions above roughly 10 ppm).
 The mechanism is a feedback loop: the main thing mycorrhizae do for a plant is help it gather phosphorus, so when phosphorus is already abundant, the plant stops investing in the partnership and relies on direct uptake through its own roots.
 It doesn't kill the fungi — the plant simply declines to host them.

 Two honest caveats, because the science deserves them — and because they sharpen the takeaway rather than soften it: